sharetribe/flex-docs/src/docs/references/transaction-process-time-expressions/index.md

 transitions _scheduled_ for a state, but only one automatic transition _executed_ for a state.
 You may have e.g. one automatic transition scheduled to execute 1 day after first entering the state, and another scheduled to execute 7 days before a booking starts.
-The transaction that gets executed is the one whose time point is matched first.
+The transition that gets executed is the one whose time point is matched first.
-However, if the first transition fails for some reason, no further automatic transitions get executed from the state.
+However, if the first automatic transition fails for some reason, no further automatic transitions get executed from the state.

 To learn more how to use time expressions in the transaction process, see